AdobeDocs/media-analytics.en/help/implementation/media-sdk/setup/web-implementation-edge.md

 1. Update the schema as follows:

+   * In the `Adobe Analytics ExperienceEvent Template` field group, hide all fields except `EndUserIDs`.

    * In the `endUserIds` > `_experience` > `Adobe Advertising Cloud end user IDs` field group, hide all fields except the `Identifier` field.

    * In the `endUserIds` > `_experience` > `Adobe Analytics Cloud Custom end user IDs` field group, hide all fields except the `Identifier` field.